pingcap/docs-dm/en/faq.md

     - The checkpoint columns to be updated are  `binlog_name` and `binlog_pos`.

-3. Set `safe-mode: true` for the `syncers` in the replication task to ensure reentrant execution.
+3. Set `safe-mode: true` for the `syncers` in the task to ensure reentrant execution.

 4. Start the task using `start-task`.